light-tech/LearnSTM32/README.md

     Many cheap [BMP280](https://components101.com/sensors/gy-bmp280-module) [module](https://electrocredible.com/bmp280-pinout-specifications-applications/) are [falsely advertised](https://forum.arduino.cc/t/bme280-problem/451941) as the more advanced BME280 (Pressure, Humidity and Temperature).
 See [this](https://goughlui.com/2018/08/05/note-bosch-sensortec-bmp280-vs-bme280-sensor-confusion/) to know which chip you get.

     We are using the driver by [ciastkolog](https://github.com/ciastkolog/BMP280_STM32).
+Thankfully to this library, the same code works with both BMP280 and BME280.
+The former simply does not supply humidity reading.